 Aly: Well this pink chair is an antique bought by my Dada in 1946 and brought to Pakistan.
 I have a pair of glasses said to belong to Gandhi that were bought by my dad at an auction in London.
 He collects too, but more paintings and art works.
 I guess I inherited this collecting gene from him (laughs).

-I collect everything that fascinates me, like these typewriters I pick up in London.
+I collect everything that fascinates me, like these typewriters I picked up in London.
 Usually from Notting Hill and the Portobello market!
 Also old radios, I got some from Saddar in Karachi as well.

 You collect Buddha statues as well?